Spring Garden Revival

 Contact Easton's Department of Public Works for Edging Debris Disposal & Municipal Right-of-Way Coordination

 Proper disposal of lawn edging debris in Easton is essential for environmental compliance and community cleanliness.
 From April through November, residents must use biodegradable paper bags for yard waste—plastic bags are prohibited per MassDEP guidelines.
 Bulk materials such as metal, plastic, or concrete edging should be brought to the Transfer Station.
-When working near sidewalks, streets, or parkways, advance notification and coordination with the Department of Public Works (DPW) is required to protect street trees and public infrastructure.
-Immediate cleanup of materials is necessary to prevent storm drain contamination, and staging should align with municipal street sweeping schedules.
-Edging projects may also be integrated with sidewalk replacement, utility work, or beautification initiatives.
-Easton Department of Public Works
+When working near sidewalks, streets, or parkways, advance notification and coordination with the Department of Public Works (DPW) is required to protect municipal right-of-way and street trees.
+Immediate cleanup of materials is necessary to prevent storm drain contamination and should be coordinated with municipal street sweeping schedules.
+Edging projects may also intersect with sidewalk replacement, utility work, or beautification initiatives, making DPW collaboration vital.

 130 Center Street, Easton, MA 02356